Code-Institute-Submissions/byrnelorcan-MS4-Kafe-Analog/README.md

 For HTML and CSS, I used the [W3C Markup Validator](https://validator.w3.org) and [W3C CSS Validation Services](https://jigsaw.w3.org/css-validator/).
 See below for results.

-- HTML: A warning for Jinja template language.
-No other errors.
+- HTML: Warnings related to user-id fields and javascript type label.
+No fix required
 - CSS: A warning for auto setting on height.
 No fix required.